KrauseFx/krausefx.com/_posts/2022-08-10-ios-privacy-instagram-and-facebook-can-track-anything-you-do-on-any-website-in-their-in-app-browser.md

 - Links to external websites are rendered inside the Instagram app, instead of using the built-in Safari.
 - This allows Instagram to monitor everything happening on external websites, without the consent from the user, nor the website provider.
-- The Instagram app injects <a href="https://developers.facebook.com/docs/meta-pixel">their tracking code</a> into every website shown, including when clicking on ads, enabling them monitor all user interactions, like every button & link tapped, text selections, screenshots, as well as any form inputs, like passwords, addresses and credit card numbers.
+- The Instagram app injects <a href="https://connect.facebook.net/en_US/pcm.js">their JavaScript code</a> into every website shown, including when clicking on ads.
+Even though pcm.js doesn't do this, injecting custom scripts into third party websites allows them to monitor all user interactions, like every button & link tapped, text selections, screenshots, as well as any form inputs, like passwords, addresses and credit card numbers.

 ### Why is this a big deal?

-- Apple actively works against this kind of cross-host tracking:
+- Apple actively works against cross-host tracking:
   - As of iOS 14.5 [App Tracking Transparency puts the user in control](https://support.apple.com/en-us/HT212025): Apps need to get the user’s permission before tracking their data across apps owned by other companies.
   - Safari already [blocks third party cookies by default](https://webkit.org/blog/10218/full-third-party-cookie-blocking-and-more/)
 - Google Chrome is [soon phasing out third party cookies](https://blog.chromium.org/2020/01/building-more-private-web-path-towards.html)
 - Firefox just announced [Total Cookie Protection](https://blog.mozilla.org/en/products/firefox/firefox-rolls-out-total-cookie-protection-by-default-to-all-users-worldwide/) by default to prevent any cross-page tracking
 - Some ISPs [used to inject their own tracking/ad code into all websites](https://www.infoworld.com/article/2925839/code-injection-new-low-isps.html), however they could only do it for unencrypted pages.
 With the [rise of HTTPs by default](https://transparencyreport.google.com/https/overview), this isn't an option any more.
 The approach the Instagram & Facebook app uses here works for any website, no matter if it's encrypted or not.

-Instagram is purposely working around the App Tracking Transparency permission system, which was designed to prevent this exact type of data collection.
-After its introduction, <i>Meta</i> announced:
+After the App Tracking Transparency was introduced, <i>Meta</i> announced:

 > Apple’s simple iPhone alert is **costing Facebook $10 billion a year**